 There’s no denying that low employee retention rates can equal hefty recruitment costs, not to mention the risk that the new candidate just won’t be up to scratch.
 However, company leaders often underestimate the extent to which high staff turnover can spark serious financial fallout.
 An October 2012 survey by research firm Insync found that an average staff turnover rate of 18 per cent costs companies with over 100 employees nearly $1 million a year.
 That’s a serious incentive for fine-tuning your management strategies and investing in your most important resources.

 So you’ve fired a staff member that made one too many mistakes and now you can’t work out why major tasks aren’t getting done?
 It’s likely that you’ve failed to account for the duties your former employee completed day by day.
 Even if you delegate responsibilities to remaining staff members, heavy workloads can see certain tasks overlooked.
-This can also spell disaster for employee satisfaction and increase the chance that your most valuable workers will seek out new roles.
+High staff turnover can also spell disaster for employee satisfaction and increase the chance that your most valuable workers will seek out new roles.

 Your staff members often build long-standing relationships with the customers that pay your bills.
 But when a good employee leaves, they sometimes take this history with them.
 Remember that the best customer relationships are based on an intimate understanding of needs and requirements – a quality that is cultivated over time.
 If your loyal customers are constantly dealing with knowledge gaps and inexperience, they might take their business somewhere else.